-- Back in 1993, I worked on games for TripMedia.
+- In 1993 I was working on games for TripMedia.
 We produced Burn:Cycle and The Virtual Nightclub, for Philips.
 It was sheer hell but I learnt a lot.

 - Furniture Design

 - Between 1985 and 1992 I had a small furniture design company.
 I had large and small clients in the UK and Europe.
 Yes, I went bust like everybody else in that recession, which is how I got into computing.
 Here is a portfolio of some of my work.
-These images took several days each to render back in the early ’90s.
+These images took several days each to render, towards the end of the 20th Century.

 - Break My Site at Cocoon GT ‘07, Rome

 - LDAP & Cocoon at Cocoon GT ‘06, Amsterdam

 - Cocoon Best Practises at Cocoon GT ‘04, Ghent